Male OB-GYNs Are Rare, But Is That A Problem?

 The third-year resident in obstetrics and gynecology at the Carolinas Medical Center hospital in Charlotte, N.C., works in a medical specialty dominated by women, treating women.
 Merriam says she feels a special connection to her patients.

 "You just you can feel what they feel and understand why they feel certain ways.
-I do feel like special bond," she says.
+I do feel a special bond," she says.

 Nationally, 82 percent of doctors matching into OB-GYN residency programs are women.
-Many of the female patients say they prefer female doctors.
+Many OB-GYN patients say they prefer female doctors.
 Merriam's residency class is a bit of an anomaly — half of its members are men.
 Though it's nice to work with so many women, Merriam says, she and some of her female colleagues also like the perspective that men bring to the work environment.

 "No one could really pinpoint about what balance they bring, but there's something nice about having them," she says.

 It's important to have men in the field, she says, if only to continue to give patients options in their choice of providers.
-But most her friends and other women she talks, she says, to want female doctors.
+But most her friends and other women she talks to, she says, want female doctors.

-Dr. Blake Butterworth, a fourth-year obstetrics and gynecology resident at the Medical University of South Carolina in Charleston, says he doesn't take it personally when he hears that sort of thing from a patient.
+Blake Butterworth, a fourth-year obstetrics and gynecology resident at the Medical University of South Carolina in Charleston, says he doesn't take it personally when he hears that sort of thing from a patient.

 "I don't get discouraged; I don't get offended," Butterworth says.
 "I gladly hand that patient off."